dcarrel/bnsm-disk/README.md

 1. `set_grid.c` defines the global grid, and writes the grid to `pgrid4py.dat.'
 2. A system call is then made to `initgrid.py` which will write the initial primitives to `pygrid_tot.dat.` This is probably the most important step.
 See [here](https://github.com/dcarrel/bnsm-disk/blob/main/acc_disk_hydro.pdf) for the details of disk initialization.
-3. MPI assigns different grid regions to different processesors and so to initialize the generated data, you have to do this subgrid by subgrid.
+3. MPI assigns different grid regions to different processesors and so to initialize the generated data, one has to do this subgrid by subgrid.
 This is done in `startup.c.` Each process does a system call to `initgridn.py.` This generates process-specific grid files `pygrid_nnn.dat` which is written to the initial PLUTO grid.

 ## radiat.c

-This is where the
+This is where the heating rate is implemented.
+To use a given functional form, one needs to set the cooling rate to `TABULATED` in `definitions.h` and then define `rhs[RHOE]` appropriately (positive for heating).

 ## visc_nu.c

+Here, we use Sunyaev-Shakura $\alpha$ viscosity prescription:

+$$\nu = \frac{\alpha P}{\rho r^{3/2}\sqrt{G M_{BH}}}$$

+This is set in `visc_nu.c` which requires that `VISCOSITY` be set to `EXPLICIT` in `definitions.h`.
+In regions where the sounds speed is high (like the ambient medium around the disk), the viscous source terms are very large and cause numerical problems.
+There are two ways to deal with this

+1. Limit the viscous source terms only to regions where the disk is spread.
+This can be done by using tracers, which are an _almost_ binary parameter that is one in places where the disk has advected to and zero elsewhere.
+2. Explicitly limit viscosity by reducing the source term where it is too large.
+This is done in `viscous_rhs.c,` and is used in tandem with (1).

 ## viscous_rhs.c

-viscon user parameter
+The viscous source is limited via `LIMIT_RHS,` which has not a great selection criteria right now.
+I will change it and update this.

+There is also a user-defined parameter `viscon.` This is set concurrently with (but not by) calls to `LIMIT_RHS` and is `1` where the viscous source is one and `0` where it is off.